WixkedLuck/Website-Portfolio-/README.md

 To start:
 Clone the repository on GitHub then open Git on your local machine.
 First find a location of your choice on your computer that you want the folder to be in.
 - To change working directory, use the command cd followed by a folder or cd.. to move back
-- Using the command git pull and adding the cloned directory you will have a copy of this project
+- Using the command git clone and adding the cloned directory, you will have a copy of this project
 - To deploy to your ide type code.

 # Usage